King William II was born to William Duke of Normandy

 1066 (25th December)

-William’s father was crowned King William I of England.
+Having taken control of the south of England, William’s father was crowned King William I of England in Westminster Abbey.

 William’s elder brother, Richard, died while hunting in the New Forest.